ironhack-labs/data-labs/module-0-prework/prepare-dev-env/mysql.md

 mysql>
 ```

-Note that every MySQL command should end with a semicolon (`;`).
-While being prompted to enter the password, enter your new password then hit ENTER.
+When being prompted to enter the password, enter your new password then hit ENTER.

-:bulb: You can choose to continue using the default empty MySQL password if you are sure your database will be safe without a password.
-In that case, skip the step of changing the password.
-But in production, every database must be protected by a complex password.

 :bangbang: **Alert: Please save your MySQL username and password in a safe place where you know where to find.**

+:bulb: You can choose to continue using the default empty MySQL password for this course.
+But in your real-scenario projects in the future, every database must be protected by a complex password.

 ### Starting `mysql` service

 After installing MySQL with Homebrew, the `mysql` service should automatically start every time your computer starts.
-However, if MySQL is not running for any reason and you try to access MySQL command line, you will see the following error:
+However, if MySQL is not running for any reason when you try to access MySQL command line, you will see the following error:

 ```
 $ mysql -u root -p